virtual-labs/exp-pendulum-dei/experiment/procedure.md

 ### In real Laboratory

 #### For Simple Pendulum
 1. Suspend a point mass m from a fixed pivot point using a massless, inextensible string or rod of length L.
+	1. Suspend a point mass m from a fixed pivot point using a massless, inextensible string or rod of length L.
 	2. Measure the length L from the pivot to the center of the mass accurately.
 	3. Displace the pendulum by a small angle (less than 15°).